 The State of New York ensures that attorneys remain accountable to both their clients and the judicial system.
 This structure protects the integrity of the profession and offers peace of mind to those seeking legal assistance.

 The legal profession encompasses a variety of roles, each with specific titles reflecting unique responsibilities or qualifications.
 While the terms “lawyer” and “attorney” are common in the United States, other titles are also used within and beyond U.S. legal systems.
-Understanding these alternative legal titles provides a broader perspective on the legal landscape.
+Familiarity with these alternative legal titles provides a broader perspective on the legal landscape.

 Esquire (Esq.) in the United States